gdelmas/GithubTower/readme.md

-**Github Tower** is a lightweight browser extension that links Github's "Open in Desktop" button to [Tower.app](http://www.git-tower.com) without the need of ever installing the Github Desktop Application.
+**Clone to Tower for Github** is a lightweight browser extension that links Github's "Open in Desktop" button to [Tower.app](http://www.git-tower.com) without the need of ever installing the Github Desktop Application.
 The extension is available for Chrome and Safari.

 ![](screenshot.png)